Exploring dark matter microphysics with galaxy surveys: Forecasts for future experiments

 Our results are summarised in Fig.~\ref{fig:uom}, where the DESI $68\%$ and $95\%$~CL allowed regions in the ($\Omega_{\rm{DM}}h^2$,$u$) plane are shown (assuming the \Planck 2015 fiducial cosmology plus an interaction strength of $u = 10^{-5}$ if s-wave and $u = 10^{-14}$ if p-wave), along with the current constraints and the COrE+ reconstruction.
 One can clearly see the improvement in the extraction of a DM--neutrino coupling that will be provided by the next-generation LSS surveys.
 This analysis indicates that planned galaxy clustering surveys will provide an extremely powerful tool (competitive or even better than future CMB experiments) to test the fundamental properties of DM.

 Since the main impact of \nudm is the damping of structure on small scales, one of the largest effects will be a reduction in the number of satellites around galaxies such as the Milky Way.
 Until now, the only way to study interactions at these scales has been via $N$-body simulations, which show that for DM--radiation couplings greater than $u \simeq 10^{-5}$, the number of satellites in the Milky Way would be much smaller than observed~\cite{Boehm:2014vja,Schewtschenko:2014fca}.
-Therefore, with the sensitivity of $u \simeq 3.7 \times 10^{-6}$ expected from DESI, we would have a handle on alternative scenarios to \lcdm that modify our cosmic neighbourhood, independently of the assumptions that go into computationally expensive simulations.
+Therefore, with the sensitivity of $u \simeq 3.7 \times 10^{-6}$ expected from DESI, we would have a handle on alternative scenarios to \lcdm that modify our cosmic neighbourhood, independently of the assumptions that go into $N$-body simulations\footnote{With improvements in numerical algorithms and computing power, $N$-body simulations are becoming increasingly more affordable and will continue to provide a complementary method to test structure formation in models beyond \lcdm.
+However, they will remain computationally expensive, especially if one wishes to simulate structures on both large and small scales or test a wide range of modifications to the P$(k)$.}.